Mario Stories

 Mount Rainier.
 Seattle's dick neighbor.

-Mount Rainier is right smack dab between Seattle and Tacoma.
+Mount Rainier is smack dab between Seattle and Tacoma.
 Which is where most of the people in Washington State live.
 And much like Mount St. Helens, Mount Rainier is ALSO an active volcano.
-And it's actually kind of a scary one.
+In fact, it's actually kind of a scary one.

 Seattle and Tacoma, one day